ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 Task.WaitAll(task1, task2);
 ```

-However, in some cases like paging I want the state to be guaranteed, in these cases we can branch a DataLoader and into this branch we pass in some data that make up the context of this branch.
+However, in some cases like paging, I want the state to be guaranteed.
+In these cases, we can branch a `DataLoader`, and into this branch, we pass in some data that make up the context of this branch.

 ```csharp
 var branch = brandById